sukhinlv/voteforlunch/README.md

 Application uses ehCache for caching.
 Due to the logic of application only MenuService use cache for menus.
 Because I think that it will be the narrowest place.

 Cached: menu, votes distribution

+no security implemented, just mock in SecurityUtil

+### Project structure

+### Actions required to run the application

+h2 db used, no actions needed
+you can set port in application.yml, ... parameter sample data populated in ru.jsft.voteforlanch.Config.InitializeData#commandLineRunner no security implemented